 - Visit La Milpa Archaeological Reserve, which is the third-largest Maya site in the country; located inside the Rio Bravo Conservation Area.

-- If you’re visiting in November, be sure to stop by their annual taco festival and try beef, chicken, and pibil tacos from the locals. (pork cooked in a pit.)
+- If you’re visiting in November, be sure to stop by their annual taco festival to try beef, chicken, and pibil tacos from the locals. (meats cooked in a pit.)

 - Take a walk through Orange Walk town, explore the different cultures, and meet the friendly locals.

 - Try the Famous Orange Walk Tacos

 - Visit Queen Victoria Park on Saturdays

 - Enjoy birding at Rio Bravo Conservation and Management Area

 - Cruise the New River Lagoon on a boat tour